Enovale/Glance-iCal-Events/README.md

-# glance-GoogleCalendar
-## Google Calendar Extension for https://github.com/glanceapp/glance
+## Google Calendar List Extension for https://github.com/glanceapp/glance

 You can use this extension to list Google Calendar events in your Glance dashboard.